Venturing-Intellect/one-prompt-challenge/README.md

 # Q&A
 * **Q: Why are you doing this?**
   **A:** We want to promote AI coding tools.
-This format helps for good ideas to reproduce in people's minds.
+This format helps good ideas (prompts) to be shared between people.
+Also, it's a good way to introduce new tools to people in a fun way.

 * **Q: How can I learn better prompting?**
   **A:** Check out this e-book: [AI Coding For Beginners (Winter 2025 Edition)](https://www.amazon.com/dp/B0DRZ39RTD)